 On a *NIX system, the root user is the administrative user that has very broad privileges.
 Because of the heightened privileges of the root account, I would discourage using it on a regular basis.
 This is because part of the power inherent with the root account is the ability to make very destructive changes, even by accident.

-Since, with root, I have complete control the system, I start my hardening process at the operating system level by immediately changing the root password after the server is created.
+Since, with root, I have complete control of the system, I start my hardening process at the operating system level by immediately changing the root password after the server is created.
 I choose a long and complex password but something that I can also remember.
 I then create a new non-root account and add it to the sudoers file.
 Using the new account (via sudo) I modify the server SSH configuration to disable root access to SSH, create 4096 bit SSH keys for remote authentication, then disabling and removing any unneeded services, and then install and configure file integrity monitoring software.
 Next, I harden the web server.
 I generate and install TLS (not SSL) certificates, configure the web server with Forward Secrecy, OCSP stapling, Public Key Pinning (HPKP) and Strict Transport Security (HSTS).

 Once I complete work on the web server it’s time for MySQL and WordPress.
 I change the MySQL database password, run the MySQL security script to remove all defaults etc..
 I then login to WordPress and create a new admin account — again with a suitably long randomly generated password — before deleting the old admin account.
 I then install and configure a web application firewall with specific rules around the wp-admin URL and when to alert me.
 I then install a WordPress security audit plugin with rules about acceptable actions and when to alert me.
 I then delete all default posts and pages.